 Share experiences of eco-anxiety and climate grief, imagining different possibilities and futures beyond mainstream narratives

 Learn to recognize limits of approaches to “doing good” that reinforce systemic harm, and consider how we are complicit in the problems we are trying to address

 Benefits of participating

 As a result of participating in the program, you will have the opportunity to develop more complex analyses of sustainability and related global and local challenges.

 You will learn to consider different ways of posing and solving problems, sit with difficult questions without seeking immediate solutions or alternatives, and develop the tools and capacities to be self-reflexive, respond in new ways, and inform new practices.

-In particular, you will:
+In particular, you will be invited to:

 - Engage with uncertainty and multiple perspectives